How To Invest In Mutual Funds With Zero Sales Load

 It is unclear how the money collected from sales load is going to be utilized by mutual fund companies.

-A possible explanation is that they form part of the compensation for certified investment solicitor (CIS).
+A possible explanation is that they form part of the compensation for certified investment solicitor (CIS), the representative who sells the funds.
 The CIS is a person who took licensing exam administered by the Securities and Exchange Commission (SEC) that would allow them to offer mutual funds to the investing public.

-You might think that you may just directly go to the company and open an account there so you don’t have to need the services of the CIS and consequently avoid paying the fee.
-But no. All accounts with the mutual fund company are assigned to a CIS.
+You might think that you may just directly go to the company and open an account there so you don’t have to need the services of the CIS and avoid paying the fee.
+But that’s not almost always the case because accounts are usually assigned to a CIS.

 Effects of mutual fund sales load on long term investing

-If you don’t do your own research, you’re going to pay with your money without you even knowing it.
+If you don’t do your own research, you’re going to pay more without you even knowing it.

 The first obvious effect is that your capital is diminished.
 In the case of the front-end fee, a percentage of your money is taken away from the final invested amount.

-So for example, if you invested P2,000 in a fund with a 5% front-end fee, then what ends up being invested is only P1,900.
-And if you forecast saving that amount for three decades in a 5%-, 2%- and 0%-fee, this is how the total invested amount would’ve looked like.
+So for example, if you place P2,000 in a fund with a 5% front-end fee, then what ends up being invested is only P1,900.
+And if you forecast putting in that amount for three decades in a 5%-, 2%- and 0%-fee, this is how the total invested amount would looked like.

 As you can see, in 30-year period, you end up losing money with sales load.
 If you invest in a zero sales load fund, you know that whatever you put in will end up being invested.